Old Woking Community Centre Chariity Number 1164738

 If you have any queries or wish to book a room or hall, please contact us:

-Library and Computer Centre are open on Tuesdays from 10am until 2pm.
+Library and Computer Centre during 2019 are open on Tuesdays from 9:30am until 12pm.

 Further details may be found by clicking here.